silenteyesoncode/SpeedyBrand/README.md

 2. Perform actions or interact with the application.
 3. ...

-## Technologies Used

-- React
-- HTML
-- CSS
-- ...

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.